 There is a chamber orchestra and five string orchestras catering for every level of playing from Suzuki Book 2.
-The Chamber orchestra will be performing Winter from Vivaldi’s Four Seasons with 3 soloists chosen by audition, as well as other music.
 Our experienced conductors choose exciting repertoire to enhance the students orchestral development.
-Don’t worry if your child isn’t yet a fluent note reader, or if they have never played in an orchestra before as they are guided through their orchestral experience with Helen Butterworth’s expertise.
+Don’t worry if your child isn’t yet a fluent note reader, or if they have never played in an orchestra before as they are guided through their orchestral experience with Mary Howels‘s expertise.
 She has composed many wonderful pieces and arranged music especially for Suzuki taught children.
-Pianists also have the opportunity to play percussion in one of the orchestras giving them an orchestral experience .
+Pianists who also play string instruments to the required level may also have to opportunity to play in an Orchestra, this is subject to timetabling.
 All orchestras perform in the Orchestra Concert on the Friday evening of the course.

-Improvisation & Jazz New for 2017, .
+By popular demand the charismatic Dan Swana will be back in 2019 to teach Jazz and Improvisation to the string players.
 These classes are for upper level students wishing to enhance their playing through a completely new idiom.
 In these classes students will develop self expression through many musical genres.

 Musicianship at all levels and for all